 For this reason, I may recommend that you stage your procedure by removing the implants now and waiting 6 months.
 The tissues may recoil enough to make you happy.
 If not, then it will be much safer to perform a lift at this stage.

 I wish you a safe recovery.

 You have very bottom heavy breasts and I would for sure say you will need a full lift when the implants come out IF you want the beast shape and projection you can get.

 IF you care more about not having scars than about getting the best shape, then heal without the lift and see what you think.
 You can always do the lift later.

 Breast lift after implant removal

 If your implants are removed, it is reasonable to wait a few months to see how things look before considering a breast lift.
 If you have saline implants, your surgeon can puncture them in the office with a needle to deflate them.
 Then, wait a few months to see what your breasts will look like before considering a second lift.

-Breast Lift after Implant Removal
+A Breast Lift Can be Needed Following Implant Removal

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.